ShubhamPawar-3333/Full-Stack-ToDo-List-App/frontend/README.md

 The project is in **Phase 3: Frontend Development**, with the following completed:
 - Initialized React project with Vite and Tailwind CSS.
 - Implemented reusable UI components (`Header`, `TaskCard`, `LoginForm`, `TaskList`) with responsive Tailwind CSS styling.
+- Implemented state management using React Context for tasks and user authentication.
 - Configured ESLint and Prettier for code quality.

-Next steps include implementing state management, routing, and backend integration, as outlined in the project roadmap.
+Next steps include setting up routing, backend integration, and deployment, as outlined in the project roadmap.

 ## License